js-works/preactive/README.md

 ## Project state

-This R&D project is still in a very early development state
+This R&D project is in a very early development state